The Other Women’s Movement

 Stone, a brash, super-confident dynamo at 64 and a Reagan Revolution veteran, is in many ways the anti-Schlafly: a pro-choice, pro-gay, feminist Republican harshly critical of GOP orthodoxy on social issues.
 Almost 30 years ago, she founded the Republicans for Choice political action committee; last year, she co-founded the Women Vote Trump super PAC.
 Stone, a marketing consultant on Trump’s 1989 to 1992 airline venture, the Trump Shuttle, says the experience left her with a very positive impression, “especially [of] the way he treated women in business.”

-To Stone, Trump is a “modern pragmatist” whose ideas on trade, immigration, and foreign policy are adapted to present-day realities, and who has a unique ability to connect with the ordinary man—and woman.
+To Stone, Trump is a “modern pragmatist” whose ideas on trade, immigration, and foreign policy are adapted to present-day realities, and who has a unique ability to connect with the ordinary man — and woman.
 “He’s not a politician,” Stone says.
 “They feel that as obnoxious and as vulgar as he can be, he’s genuine.
 He doesn’t hold back, he has no filters, so you hear what he’s thinking.
 He’s not BS-ing you.”

 Paradoxically, Stone sees Trump’s recent conversion to the anti-abortion position as tactical; she is convinced that he is still a social moderate at heart and would much rather stay away from the abortion issue.
 She points out that he was the first Republican presidential candidate in recent memory to “not mention abortion in any of his major speeches” and to give “a shoutout to gay rights.”